Magsaysay, Lanao del Norte

-Magsaysay, officially the Municipality of Magsaysay (Maranao: Inged a Magsaysay; Lungsod sa Magsaysay; Bayan ng Magsaysay), is a 5th class municipality in the province of Lanao del Norte, Philippines.
+Magsaysay, officially the Municipality of Magsaysay (Maranao: Inged a Magsaysay; Lungsod sa Magsaysay; Bayan ng Magsaysay), is a municipality in the province of Lanao del Norte, Philippines.
 According to the 2020 census, it has a population of 20,463 people.

 History

 Executive Order No. 389, s.
 1960 (22 March 1960) created the municipal district of Magsaysay from the following barrios/sitios: